twibiral/obsidian-execute-code/README.md

 Open for suggestions.

+## Installation
+In your vault go to Settings > Community plugins > Browse and search for "Execute Code".
+Select the plugin, install it and activate it.

+or

+Follow [this link](https://obsidian.md/plugins?search=execute%20code#) and click "Open in Obsidian".

 ## Warning
 Do not execute code from sources you don't know or code you don't understand.
 Executing code can cause irrepairable damage.